rerichardjr/vagrant/kafka-kraft/README.md

-# Kafaka in KRaft mode
+# Kafka in KRaft mode